SAP/ai-sdk-js/packages/orchestration/README.md

 - **Content filtering** lets you restrict the content sent to or received from a generative AI model.

 Find more details about orchestration workflow [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration-workflow).

+## Relationship between Orchestration and Resource Groups

+Access to orchestration of generative AI models is provided under the global AI scenario `orchestration`, which is managed by SAP AI Core.
+You can create a deployment to make orchestration capabilities available for use, only if you have access to the global AI scenario `orchestration`.
+[Resource groups](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/resource-groups?q=resource+group) represent a virtual collection of related resources within the scope of one SAP AI Core tenant.
+Each resource group allows for a one-time orchestration deployment.

+Consequently, each orchestration deployment uniquely maps to a resource group within the `orchestration` scenario.

 ## Usage